 THE HOW TO

 - Begin by rinsing your almonds really well and draining them.
 Place them in a blender with the remaining ingredients.

 - Blend everything for a minute or two on the highest setting until frothy and well combined.

-- Squeeze and strain through a nut milk bag or piece of cheese cloth (you can dry the pulp out in the oven to be used as almond meal.
+- Squeeze and strain through a nut milk bag or piece of cheese cloth (you can dry the pulp out in the oven or a dehydrator and then blitz in a food processor to be used as almond meal).

 - Transfer to an airtight bottle and keep in the fridge for up to 5 days.